DataDog/hiring-engineers/answers.md

 ` * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 No handlers could be found for logger "ddtrace.writer"`

-I have added the code (basically the code from the exercice + the tracer lines) here.
+I have added the code (basically the code from the exercise + the tracer lines) here.
 Maybe I did something wrong, wouldn't be the first time ;) Anyway - this task was a fail for me!

 <b>Bonus Question:</b> What is the difference between a Service and a Resource?
 Without really knowing how Datadogs define these terms, my interpretation would be that a Service is the application (end-to-end) as a whole, and a Resource is a component (backend-DB, web-server, etc.) that is part of the Service.

 ## The Final Question
-I have been thinking about this throughout the exercice, and in the end you can monitor just about anything if you have the right handles and interfaces for it :) That is pretty cool - the framework is flexible.
+I have been thinking about this throughout the exercise, and in the end you can monitor just about anything if you have the right handles and interfaces for it :) That is pretty cool - the framework is flexible.
 As a sales-driven technician, one neat use case could be to monitor the state of an opportunity in whatever opportunity tracking tool you are using.
 Let's face it - noone looks at that anyway ;) A Slack notification, and the whole team can tale part in celebrating progress and success.